 I don’t know what’s worse: contracting a disease for no known reason or knowing exactly what you did to get that disease.
-Either way sucks, especially when that disease currently has no known cure.
+Either way sucks, especially when that disease currently has no known cure, but its symptoms can be mitigated.
 Fibromyalgia is a disorder known to include musculoskeletal pain throughout the body, problems with sleeping, and certain areas of cognitive function.
 A more popular theory as to why this happens has to do with brain function and improper processing of pain.
 Sometimes certain triggers are recognizable in prompting the onset of symptoms, such as physical trauma, infection, presence of other diseases, or psychological distress.
 However, there are the cases where symptoms develop for no apparent reason.
 It’s most common in women, and you’re also more likely to get fibromyalgia if a family member has it.
 We still have a lot to learn about fibromyalgia, but there have been many developments in managing the symptoms, as well as the physical and emotional pain of having the disorder.
 Even though you can’t completely rid yourself of fibromyalgia, you can get treatment that will help you live your life on your own terms instead of your disorder’s.

 - Pain in several areas (head, neck, shoulders, chest, elbows, hips, knees)

 - Fatigue and/or sleep problems

 - Numbness/tingling in extremities

 Keeping stress levels low will make symptoms more manageable.
 If your brain is calm and happy, it makes sense that it will be able to manage pain more easily than when you’re overly stressed.
 So, learning to control your emotions is important.
 There’s meditation, massage therapy, deep breathing, art therapy . . . anything that helps you stay calm.
 Effective approaches will vary from person to person.